paulgodfrey/model-predictive-control/README.md

 v​t + 1 ​​= v​t ​​+ a​t ∗ dt // velocity
 ```

-Note: When calculating ψ​t + 1 we use an additional variable Lf to represent the difference between the front of the vehicle and its center of gravity.
-This variable is important when computing ψ​t + 1 because the larger the vehicle, the slower its turn rate.
+Note: When calculating ψ​t + 1 we use an additional variable Lf to represent the difference between the front of the vehicle and its center of gravity (the larger the vehicle, the slower its turn rate).

-After we've computed where the vehicle will be in the future given it's current state we can then compute the crosstrack (cte) and orientation (eψ​) errors.
-Computing these errors will allow us to then update the actuators (steering and throttle) to minimize the cost function and thus move closer to the target trajectory.
+The crosstrack (cte) and orientation (eψ​) errors can then be calculated for each simulated trajectory in order to find the path closest to the target trajectory.

 ### How to calculate the orientation error (eψ​) at timestep t + 1:
 ```